khulnasoft-lab/design.khulnasoft.com/contents/regions/settings.md

 ## Usage

-### Navigating to Settings
+###  Placement of settings options

-Project or Group Settings can be accessed through the [sidebar navigation](/regions/navigation#contextual-navigation) or via contextual options on the feature pages.
+Settings can be accessed through the top horizontal navigation, sidebar navigation, or contextual options on feature pages.
-Admin and User Settings can be accessed through the [top horizontal navigation](regions/navigation#global-navigation).

-### Linking to Settings from a feature page
+### Linking to settings from a feature page

-To make a feature's Project or Group Settings more discoverable, consider linking to Settings from the feature page.
+Users often look within the feature page to adjust the settings.
+Make a feature's settings more discoverable by linking to settings from the feature page.

-When linking from the feature page to Settings, use an icon-only [button](/components/button) with the settings icon.
-On hover, the button shows a [tooltip](/components/tooltip) with the text "Configure in Settings":
+- Use an icon-only [button](/components/button) with the [settings icon](http://gitlab-org.gitlab.io/gitlab-svgs/?q=settings) on the feature page.
+On hover, the button shows a [tooltip](/components/tooltip) with the text "Configure in settings":

 <figure class="figure" role="figure" aria-label="Settings button with tooltip on hover">
   <img class="figure-img" src="/img/settings-hover.svg" alt="Settings button with tooltip on hover" role="img" />
   <figcaption class="figure-caption">Settings button with tooltip on hover</figcaption>
 </figure>

-When navigating from a feature page to Settings, the user should be navigated to the specific settings page and category of that feature.
-For example, navigating to Settings via the Package Registry will end up on the Packages & Registries page of Settings.

-Be mindful of the placement of the Settings button within the feature page.
-Set the expectation that the user is going to be navigated away from the feature page to the Group or Project Settings.
-Don't embed the settings button within a granular function of the page.
-Instead, consider placing the button near the title or header of the page.
+- Place the button near the title or header of the page.
+Set the expectation that the user is going to be navigated away from the feature page to the settings by not embeding in a granular function of the page.
+- Navigate to the specific settings page and category of that feature.
+For example, navigating to settings via the Package Registry will end up on the Packages & Registries page of settings.

 ### Grouping